SETI/rms-opus/opus/import/docs/database_schema.md

 - `term`: The internal name of the term (e.g. `PLANET_NAME`).
 - `context`: The associated internal name of the context.
-- `definitiion`: The full free-form text definition.
+- `definition`: The full free-form text definition.
 - `timestamp`: The date and time this row was last modified.
 - `id`: A unique ID.